SIRE 2.0 Inspection Readiness: A Guide to Compliance and Safety

 5. Post-Inspection Reporting

-The inspector compiles the findings into a digital report, highlighting:
+Notably, the inspector compiles the findings into a digital report, showing:

 • Positive observations.